What is the "Fortnite Hack Generator" scam?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 This type of scheme can target a wide variety of information and use different techniques to obtain it (e.g. via sites disguised as log-in pages of legitimate platforms/services, ones promising gifts, etc.).

-How did potentially unwanted applications install on my computer?
+How did unwanted applications install on my computer?

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of unwanted applications

 The appearance of "Fortnite Hack Generator" pop-up scam (GIF):